hkjpotato/react-force/README.md

 ### Why it is a problem?
 There are two major approaches to integrate d3 force with React:
- 1. Wrap d3 controlled UI as a component (a typical example is [here](http://nicolashery.com/integrating-d3js-visualizations-in-a-react-app/)), and then hook up React lifecycle methods with d3 update pattern.
+ 1. Wrap D3 controlled UI as a component (a typical example is [here](http://nicolashery.com/integrating-d3js-visualizations-in-a-react-app/)), and then hook up React lifecycle methods with D3 update pattern.
- 2. Just regard d3 force as an additional data source injected, and let React do the rendering (including x and y), e.g. Uber's react-force-vis.
+ 2. Just regard D3 force as an additional data source injected, and let React do the rendering (including x and y), e.g. Uber's react-force-vis.

 Problems with approach #1 are that: you have something live outside React's control.
-The UI update is controlled by d3's enter/update/exit pattern, not React.
+The UI update is controlled by D3's enter/update/exit pattern, not React.
 This will make state management and event control extremely hard in some cases.

 Problems with approach #2 are that:
  1. React design pattern requires data to be __IMMUTABLE__.
- 2. D3 Force will __MUTATE__ the data assigned to it, breaking the immutable rules.
+ 2. D3 force will __MUTATE__ the data assigned to it, breaking the immutable rules.
  3. React is __SLOW__ in terms of animation, let's admit it.

-Animation and fast interactive UI is one of the major challenges in React because it takes time to do the dirty checking reconciliation before the actual dom update happens.
-In approach #2, each ```tick``` event by force will trigger re-rendering of all the nodes and links. (when you have 1000+ nodes the animation is just frozen).
-Interaction such as dragging is not going to work in this case.
+Animation is one of the major challenges in React because it takes time to do the dirty checking reconciliation before the actual dom update happens.
+In approach #2, each ```tick``` event by force will trigger re-rendering of all the nodes and links.
+It is not scalable and interaction such as dragging is not going to work.

 ### Solutions